FREQUENTLY ASKED QUESTIONS

-A. If your system is in regular use the filters should be cleaned as often as every 2 weeks, in addition to this we recommend a full service from a qualified Tradesman annually as a minimum requirement.
+If your system is in regular use the filters should be cleaned as often as every 2 weeks, in addition to this we recommend a full service from a qualified tradesman annually as a minimum requirement.

-A. As a guideline to maximise energy efficiency In cooling it’s good to run the system 25 degrees and over.
-In heating 21 degrees and under.
+As a guideline to maximise energy efficiency, for cooling it’s good to run the system between 23 – 25 degrees.
+In heating mode, 21 degrees and under is best.

 If your air conditioner is leaking an unusually large amount of water or water is dripping inside your house it is a definite sign that something is not right.
 There are a number of possible causes for your air conditioner to be leaking and unfortunately, most of them are going to require a professional air conditioning technician to correct.